Lothrop Stoddard: Debate with W.E.B. Du Bois

 In 1929, Stoddard debated African American historian W.E.B.
 Du Bois on white supremacy and its assertion of the natural inferiority of colored races.
 The debate, organized by the Chicago Forum Council, was billed as "One of the greatest debates ever held".
 Du Bois argued in the affirmative to the question "Shall the Negro be encouraged to seek cultural equality?
-Has the Negro the same intellectual possibilities as other races?"
+Has the Negro the same intellectual possibilities as other races?".
 Du Bois knew the racism would be unintentionally funny onstage; as he wrote to Fred Atkins Moore, the event's organizer, Senator J. Thomas Heflin "would be a scream" in a debate.

 The transcript records Stoddard saying: "'The more enlightened men of southern white America ... are doing their best to see that separation shall not mean discrimination; that if the Negroes have separate schools, they shall be good schools; that if they have separate train accommodations, they shall have good accommodations.' [laughter]."

 Du Bois, in responding to Stoddard, said the reason for the audience laughter was that he had never journeyed under Jim Crow restrictions.
 "We have," Du Bois told him and the mixed audience.

-This moment was reported in The Chicago Defenders headline: "DuBois Shatters Stoddard’s Cultural Theories in Debate; Thousands Jam Hall ...
+This moment was reported in African-American owned newspapers like The Chicago Defenders headline: "DuBois Shatters Stoddard’s Cultural Theories in Debate; Thousands Jam Hall ...
 Cheered As He Proves Race Equality."
 The Afro-American reported: "5,000 Cheer W.E.B.
 DuBois, Laugh at Lothrop Stoddard."